Making the decision to get back to the land can be a big one and overwhelming when you start to work out the details.

 As tempting as it may be to ditch the 9-5 grind and start your idyllic new life, you shouldn’t immediately quit your job in order to be a homesteader.

 Or if you do quit, you should find another form of employment to keep the funds coming in as you work on your new farm.

-People often feel that it costs next to nothing to homestead because you can grow your own food, and your simpler life has fewer expenses.
+People often feel that a homestead costs next to nothing because you can grow your own food, and your simpler life has fewer expenses.

 This may be slightly true in some ways, but you will not be able to survive financially on your new homestead as you are getting established.